Pacific Kava kratom & kava bar in Pensacola, Florida

 Best Drinks to Order at a Kava Bar

-Whether traditional single-ingredient drinks to kratom mocktails bursting with a variety of tropical flavors, there’s a drink on this list you’ll love.
+Whether traditional single-ingredient kava and kratom teas to kratom mocktails bursting with a variety of tropical flavors, there’s a drink on this list you’ll love.

 1. Traditional Kava Grog (Fijian-style)

-If you’re going the kava bar with the sole intention of trying kava, we suggest asking for a traditional Fijian kava grog.
+If you’re going to a kava and kratom bar with the sole intention of trying kava, we suggest asking for a traditional Fijian kava grog.
 If the kava bar you’re attending sticks to tradition, your kavatender will ask if you would like your drink “high tide” or “low tide.”
 This means a half cup or a full cup of kava.
 Often the brew will come in a coconut shell, referred to in Fiji as a “bilo.”
-When you receive your cup, it’s customary to clap once, yell “Bula!” then clap 3 times when you finish your drink.
-A traditional grog is often served with fruit, used like a chaser to wash down your kava.
+When you receive your cup, it’s customary to clap once, yell “Bula!” and then clap 3 times when you finish your drink.
+A traditional grog is often served with fruit, and used like a chaser to wash down your kava.

 2. Kava Mixed Drinks